Sciences Po: Reputation and criticism

 Sciences Po's core curriculum has historically been very transdisciplinary, as the students go through introductory classes to disciplines as diverse as political science, economics, history, law and international relations.
 This priority given to transversality of knowledge over expertise in one field has been the subject of praise as well as of criticism.

-In 2021 Sciences Po was criticized for alleged grade inflation as a means to attract international students.
+In 2021 Nicolas Metzger, a teacher and director of Sciences Po's governing body, the Conseil de l'Institut, criticized it for a "somewhat general decline in standards" and alleged grade inflation by means of "gaussiannized" grades to accommodate students from socially and economically disadvantaged backgrounds admitted via conventions d'éducation prioritaire and international students.

 Controversies

 Duhamel scandal

 Camille Kouchner, daughter of Bernard Kouchner, published a book in which she wrote that her step-father Olivier Duhamel, at that time president of the Foundation of Sciences Po which was the "heart of [his] power" for 30 years, sexually abused his step-son for two years during his childhood.
-Newspapers further unearthed a series of controversial attitudes toward the sexuality of minors.
+Newspapers further unearthed a series of controversial attitudes among Duhamel's social circles toward the sexuality of minors.
 It led to a series of investigations on the environment of Duhamel at Sciences Po and on the way they dealt with these abuses.

 The scandal eventually led to a series of resignations under pressure at Sciences Po.
 Duhamel resigned.
 While Frédéric Mion initially refused to resign, it later became apparent that he had lied about not having heard the rumors about Duhamel.
 He resigned.

 Following the Duhamel scandal, Sciences Po issued a statement condemning "all forms of sexualized violence" and declaring "its shock and astonishment".
 It also stated: "The fight against sexual and gender-based violence is at the heart of our institution's core values and actions."